 Supply cables must thus be one of the approved types and of one unbroken length.

 Supply cables for travel trailers – 10-15 amp adaptors

 The restriction on co-joining cables applies also to 15-10 amp adaptor leads.
 These (illegally) enable 15 amps to be drawn through cable too thin to do so.
 Here again, doing so slows tripping of the associated circuit breaker.
 It may not trip in time to save a life.
 The Ampfibian 10-15 amp adaptor (described below) is legal.
 It restricts current flow from a 15 amp source, to 10 amps.

 The above requirements are not hard.
 Your supply cable must comply with the standard.
 You must use only one cable to connect your vehicle to the supply.
-If it is too short, obtain a longer one, or move the caravan closer.
+If it is too short, obtain a longer one, or move the travel trailer closer.
 The only otherwise alternative is to forgo using that site’s power.

 None of the above is negotiable.
 The requirements are clear and legally mandatory.
 Personal and forum ‘opinion’ is irrelevant.

 Supply cables for travel trailers – how protective devices work